 - intend to exploit the results from or in the UK

 - be a UK registered micro, small or medium-sized enterprise (SME)

-Any UK registered SME can lead on one application and collaborate in a further 2 applications.
-Any non-leading UK registered business can collaborate in up to 3 applications.
+A UK registered SME can only lead on one application but can be included as a collaborator in a further 2 applications in this competition.
+If a UK registered business is not leading an application, it can collaborate in up to 3 applications in this competition.
 All other organisations can collaborate on any number of applications.

 Your project must have a potential application within the civil aerospace sector.
 This can include dual use technologies.

-If you want help to find a project partner, contact Innovate UK KTN’s transport team.
+For further help to find a project partner, you can contact Innovate UK KTN’s Transport team.